Understanding Economic Inequality

 The Entrepreneurial Solution

 Entrepreneurship serves as a powerful equalizer by creating pathways for individuals to generate wealth regardless of their starting point.
-Unlike traditional employment, which often perpetuates existing inequalities, entrepreneurship allows people to:

 - Create Their Own Income: Generate revenue based on their skills and market demand, not predetermined salary scales